-Assam: Nandini Kashyap detained in hit-and-run case involving Nalbari student
+Assam: Actor Nandini Kashyap arrested in Guwahati hit-and-run case

 Samiul, described as a diligent and hardworking young man, balanced his academic responsibilities with a night job to support his family.
 His untimely death has left his loved ones devastated.
 His parents and friends have urged authorities to ensure justice is served promptly and fairly.

 Amid mounting controversy, Rajdhani Theatre has officially ended its two-year contract with Nandini Kashyap.
-In a public statement, the theatre company stated:

 Prominent Assamese actor Ravi Sarma, who appeared alongside Kashyap in the film Rudra, expressed sorrow over Samiul’s death via social media.